gotoiot/embed-iot-core/README.md

 ##
 ## Platform Description

-The goal of this project is to create an open source MQTT Platform to be used as a part of an IoT system, based on mqtt protocol.
+The goal of this project is to create an open source MQTT Platform to be used as a part of an IoT system, based on MQTT protocol.

-The platform consists in several sub-application described below:
+The platform consists in several modules described below:

 * **MQTT Broker**: Raspberry Pi that runs a MQTT Broker to interact with the HTTP client via WebSockets and to MQTT clients via MQTT protocol.
 Besides, has a HTTP server in order to serve the page of the HTTP Client.
-* **Web Client**: A Single Page Application (SPA) that communicates with MQTT Broker via Websockets.
+* **MQTT Web Client**: A Single Page Application (SPA) that communicates with MQTT Broker via Websockets.
 It can send and receive MQTT topics and perform many actions.
-The code use whole MQTT connection features from [this project](https://github.com/jpmens/simple-mqtt-websocket-example).
+The code used for MQTT connection is based on [this project](https://github.com/jpmens/simple-mqtt-websocket-example).
-* **MQTT Client**: A device that connects to MQTT Broker in order to establish a connection to send/receive topics.
-The device connects to WiFi and then, try to connect to the MQTT Broker.
+* **Embedded MQTT Client**: A device that connects to MQTT Broker in order to establish a connection to send/receive topics.
+The device connects to WiFi and then, connects to the MQTT Broker.

 All of this parts are well described in the [Project Wiki](https://github.com/agustinBassi-others/mq-connection/wiki).
 Please, refer to it in order to get all required information.